-A simple branded t-shirt or polo shirt is very cost-effective, and can be worn to events to raise awareness of your brand.
-This is especially encouraged if you take our advice in the ‘Business Networking’ part of this Toolbox and regularly get involved with events, charities and causes in your local area, as you can easily add your branding into photos and videos just by standing there.
+A simple branded t-shirt or polo shirt is very cost-effective and can be worn to events to raise awareness of your brand.
+This is especially encouraged if you regularly get involved with events, charities and causes in your local area, as you can easily add your branding into photos and videos just by standing there.
 This will help cement your brand in people’s minds.

 - Encourage new customers to your online shop;